Harlow Town F.C.: History

 The club was originally formed in 1879, playing its first match on 18 October 1879 against Saffron Walden.
 In those early days the club, just known as Harlow, played friendly matches against local opposition until the formation of East Herts League in 1896.
-In 1898, the club merged with Netteswell and Burnt Mill and were briefly renamed Harlow and Burnt Mill F.C., but the merger was reversed in 1902.
+In 1898, the club merged with Netteswell and Burnt Mill and was briefly renamed Harlow and Burnt Mill F.C., but the merger was reversed in 1902.

-The club moved into the Spartan League in 1932 and were granted Senior Status in 1937, competing in the FA Cup and Essex Senior Cups for the first time.
+The club moved into the Spartan League in 1932 and was granted Senior Status in 1937, competing in the FA Cup and Essex Senior Cups for the first time.
 At this time Harlow had one of the smallest populations for clubs competing at this level, a far cry from today where the population is around 86,000.

 Over the years Harlow, which became a New Town in the early 1950s, expanded beyond recognition, and the football club grew with the town.
 In 1954, the club joined the Premier Division of the London League.
-In 1960, they won the League Cup, and moved to the newly built Sportcentre on Hammarskjold Road.
+In 1960, they won the League Cup and moved to the newly built Sportcentre on Hammarskjold Road.
 In 1961 they switched to the Delphian League.
-In 1963, it merged into the Athenian League and the club were placed in Division Two.
+In 1963, it merged into the Athenian League, and the club was placed in Division Two.
 After finishing third in 1963–64, they were promoted to Division One.
 Due to Harlow's facilities at the Sportcentre, the club attracted well-known teams to the area during this period.
 In July 1966, Harlow Town arranged a friendly match against Uruguay, who were staying nearby in preparation for that summer's FIFA World Cup.
 Uruguay defeated Harlow 6–1.
 In 1968, S.L.
 Benfica reached the European Cup final against Manchester United at Wembley Stadium, and prepared for the final at the Sportcentre; their team included the 1966 World Cup Golden Boot winner Eusébio.

-In 1971–72, the club won Division One, and were promoted to the Premier Division of the Athenian League.
+In 1971–72, the club won Division One and was promoted to the Premier Division of the Athenian League.
 In 1973, the club switched to Division Two of the Isthmian League, renamed Division One in 1977.
 In 1978–79, they won Division One and were promoted to the Premier Division.